aertslab/arboreto/README.md

 ## Get Started

-Arboretum was conceived with the working bioinformaticion or data scientist in mind.
+Arboretum was conceived with the working bioinformatician or data scientist in mind.
 We provide extensive documentation and examples to help you get up to speed with the library.

 * Read the [arboretum documentation](arboretum.readthedocs.io).
 * Browse example [notebooks](https://github.com/tmoerman/arboretum/tree/master/notebooks).